TheRealOnogen/ltso/README.md

-WARNING: To boot in qemu on legacy bios you need to put the image first and then the drive you're gonna be installing to
+WARNING: To boot in qemu on legacy bios you need to put the image first and then the drive you're gonna be installing to (Windows only)
-WARNING: The drive you're installing it to must be 64GiB or larger, smaller drives may not work
+WARNING: The drive you're installing it to must be 64GiB or larger, smaller drives may not work (Windows only)

 Windows 11/10 LTS O is a custom build of Windows